 Michael Thorp (’85-7) at Reading

-October 2012 and Richard Pierson (’87-8) announces his retirement, during his career he has played in the Southern League with Didcot Town, Abingdon United and Oxford City, as well as playing for England U18s.
+Richard Pierson (’87-8) announced his retirement in October 2012, during his career he has played in the Southern League with Didcot Town, Abingdon United and Oxford City, as well as playing for England U18s.

 Nick Roberts (’87-8) was at Swindon Town Centre of Excellence and drafted into the first team squad for pre-season aged 16, where he played a handful of matches for the reserves alongside Micky Hazard and Swindon manager Glenn Hoddle.
 Although Nick was offered a YTS contract at Swindon and two other professional clubs he turned them down to go to University.

-Paul Bedwell (’91-2), after playing for some time in the Southern League Paul was manager of Milton FC in the Hellenic League for a few seasons.
+Paul Bedwell (’91-2), after playing for some time in the Southern League Paul was manager of Milton FC in the Hellenic League for a few seasons and in 2019 returned to that role.

 Luke Prince (’91-2) had a first year pro contract at Aston Villa and later starred in an televised FA Cup game for Team Bath against Mansfield Town.